GIRA/PhysicalBits/middleware/server/README.md

 Wait until compilation finishes and then you can open the browser on the resulting build.

 To connect the REPL you use the port 9000.
-However, once you connected the REPL to the shadow-cljs server you need to select the appropiate build if you want to run code in the actual runtime:
+However, once you connected the REPL to the shadow-cljs server you need to select the appropiate build if you want to run code in the actual runtime.
+If you're using VS Code with the Calva extension this step is done automatically when you select the build, otherwise run:

     $ (shadow.cljs.devtools.api/nrepl-select :simulator)